Remote work statistics you need to know (2026)

 What percentage of managers believe productivity has decreased with remote work?

 While employee self-reporting is high, some manager surveys indicate concerns.
-Around 40-50% of managers have expressed concerns about remote worker productivity at various points post-pandemic.
+Around 40-50% of managers have expressed concerns about remote worker productivity at various points post-pandemic, often due to reduced visibility.

 Source: Microsoft Work Trend Index (Productivity Paranoia section)